 The edition of the text I have used for this translation, as noted above, comes from Anecdota Novissima by Bernhard Bischoff.
 This edition of the text also provided references to Biblical texts and allusions to Latin literature that I have highlighted in the endnotes.

-"First, oh Adelfus, it behoves to know removed from all ambiguity that those people, who glorify themselves with this name, are not in truth called Saracens, nor are they as such.
+"First, oh Adelfus, it behoves to know, with all ambiguity removed, that those people, who glorify themselves with this name, are not in truth called Saracens, nor are they as such.
 For they are Agarenes[vi] and are rightly called as such.
 For that, if the history is traced from Abraham all the way to us, is known by everyone.
 Indeed there is the separation of the sons of Abraham, that is Isaac, who indeed is called Saracen because he proceeded from Sara, and from him the 12 patriarch fathers- the sons of Israhel[vii]- are Saracen by paternal right and name: there is no one who does not know this.
-Therefore it is left that no one should doubt that Ismahel the son of Agar is Agarene and those who proceeded from him, are Agarenes and are rightly called as such.
+Therefore it follows that no one should doubt that Ismahel the son of Agar is Agarene and those who proceeded from him, are Agarenes and are rightly called as such.
 Indeed those, about whom we have begun to speak, are not according to the flesh or according to the spirit sons of a free woman but of a slave girl.
 Therefore in the present collation of discourse, which you demand from me, I consider it sufficient to call them Agarenes, and not Saracens.
 So much for these things; from here I will fulfil what you ask concerning the horrendous monster Machomet.

 Whom neither the harmful herb nor the hidden voice cheated.[xviii]